Como Park in Saint Paul in Ramsey County, Minnesota — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in these topic lists: Animals • Charity & Public Work • Parks & Recreational Areas.
 A significant historical year for this entry is 1936.

 Location.
 44° 58.929′ N, 93° 9.13′ W. Marker is in Saint Paul, Minnesota, in Ramsey County.
 It is in Como Park.
-Marker can be reached from Estabrook Drive.
+It can be reached from Estabrook Drive.
 The marker is at Como Park Zoo & Conservatory, on the 1936 Administration Building at the east end of the zoo.
 Touch for map.
 Marker is at or near this postal address: 1225 Estabrook Drive, Saint Paul MN 55103, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Early Years (here, next to this marker); Como Park Begins (a few steps from this marker); Sparky Show & Toby the Tortoise (a few steps from this marker); A Glasshouse Becomes a Reality (a few steps from this marker); Como Zoo Today (a few steps from this marker); The Picturesque Landscape (approx. 0.4 miles away); The Melan Arch (approx. 0.4 miles away); Como Park's Early Years (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: The Early Years (here, next to this marker); Como Park Begins (a few steps from this marker); Sparky Show & Toby the Tortoise (a few steps from this marker); A Glasshouse Becomes a Reality (a few steps from this marker); Como Zoo Today (a few steps from this marker); The Picturesque Landscape (approx. 0.4 miles away); The Melan Arch (approx. 0.4 miles away); Como Park's Early Years (approx. 0.4 miles away).
 Touch for a list and map of all markers in Saint Paul.